 How I Get My Bursts of Positivity

-Putting on my rose-colored glasses, I get a burst because I know there are far more decent and wise people than bullies living in Elsewhere.
-I get a burst because my family is safe.
-I get a burst because I believe one day soon, we will greet each other with genuine smiles of happiness.
+Putting on my rose-colored glasses, I get a burst because I know there are far more decent and wise people than bullies in this world.
+I get a burst…

 My beautiful mother, who I miss with all my heart…